 Pour the mixture into the mold once mixed well.
 I did some eyes that were green or yellow only.
 However, I did some eyes that were a mixture of the yellow and green powders for another shade of green.
 You can choose the colors that you love as the glow powder comes in eight different colors.

 Once poured, remove any visible bubbles and allow to cure according to the package directions.
-Then remove from the mold.
+Once cured, remove from the mold.
 Please note that I did not use a mold release agent and I had no trouble getting the eyes out of the cavities.
-You can use a mold release agent if you would like just be sure to let it dry completely before pouring.
-Once the eyes are removed, draw on an eye center with a black permanent marker.
+You can use a mold release agent if you would like, just be sure to let it dry completely before pouring.
+After the eyes are removed, draw on an eye center with a black permanent marker.

 While your eyes are curing, you can wrap your wreath form with the feather boas.
 It took me two boas to get complete coverage on this wreath.
 You can literally use any type of wreath you have on hand as it will be completely covered.
 Secure the ends of the feather boas with hot glue.

 Once the eyes are complete, you can use hot glue to secure the pairs randomly around your wreath.

 Your eyes will need to be charged by a light source in order to glow.
 Then you can turn the lights off or wait for night to fall to get the show!